gangweiX/Fast-ACVNet/README.md

 Paper:[[arxiv]](https://arxiv.org/pdf/2209.12699.pdf)

-Part of the code has alredy been uploaded.
+Part of the code has already been uploaded.

 # Demo on KITTI raw data